pepstock-org/Charba/readme.md

  * change visibility of `IsShape` and `ShapeDrawer` classes
  * change key for tile caching to enable also for image and character shape drawers
  * transform and rotate of 180 degrees `Star` and `EmptyStar` shapes
+ * `deprecated` some methods of Meter and Gauge datasets and options

 ### Fixed Sonar Issue
  * squid:S00115 - Constant names should comply with a naming convention